-- Bearsted Primary Academy will do all we reasonably can to limit children's exposure to online harms through Academy provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place (Smoothwall and Sophos systems). - When implementing appropriate filtering and monitoring, Bearsted Primary Academy will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected.

-- Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
-Amend to include any specific expectations for example, using a child friendly search engine, using child friendly tools. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm:
+- Bearsted Primary Academy will do all we reasonably can to limit children's exposure to online harms through Academy provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place (Smoothwall and Sophos systems). - When implementing appropriate filtering and monitoring, Bearsted Primary Academy will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
+For example, using a child friendly search engine, using child friendly tools. - Internet use will be supervised by staff as appropriate to pupils' age, ability and potential risk of harm: - Children in EYFS will always be directly supervised by an adult.